arashabzd/pre-commit-nbconvert/README.md

 ## Why?

 1. You can add a local pre-commit hook to clear outputs using nbconvert equivalent to command `jupyter nbconvert --clear-output`.
 The only problem is that this doesn't remove empty cells.
 For some reason `--RegexRemovePreprocessor.patterns="['\s*\Z']"` doesn't work in CLI when you export to notebook.
 2. You can add a local pre-commit hook to convert notebooks to other formats using nbconvert equivalent to `jupyter nbconvert --to html ...`.
 The problem is using it while clearing output in pre-commit leads to overriding reports with empty notebook reports.
-The workaround used here is to override reports only if the notebook is not clear.
+The workaround used here is to override reports only if the notebook is not cleared.